 Warriors in Motion Summer Programs

-NOTE: This program is open to new or beginning golfers.
-The ASF joins together with the teaching pros at the Windham Country Club to offer a comprehensive golf instruction program for beginning and novice golfers.
-Participants will spend a lot of time at the driving range working on their swing, and will move to the practice green to develop their putting stroke.
-Pros will cover the basics of golf etiquette before turning the participants loose for a round of golf.Novice Golf 2 (June 21-23, 2016) NOTE: Novice Golf 1 is a prerequisite to Novice Golf 2.
-This course is a follow-up for Golf I participants to work on the body, swing, and equipment system.
+The ASF joins together with the teaching pros at the Windham Country Club to offer a comprehensive golf instruction program.
+In addition to time on the course, participants will spend a lot of time at the driving range working on their swing, and the practice green to improve their putting stroke.Golf 2 (July 9-11, 2019) This course is a follow-up for Golf I participants to work on the body, swing, and equipment system.
 Our PGA professional will continue with swing assessment, work on mechanics, and develop game tactics.
 Players will be treated to 18 to 27 holes of golf on local golf courses.
-Golf 3 (September 22-23, 2016)
+Golf 3 (September 19-20, 2019)

 Intermediate Kayaking 2 (August 13-14, 2019)Prerequisite- must be able to swim a minimum of 25 yards independently, to remain afloat in the water without the aid of a PFD, and be comfortable in the water with or without a PFD.
 Additionally; participants must have taken Introduction to Kayaking and Canoeing or a similar course.
 This course teaches students more advanced skills and techniques of kayaking and canoeing.
 Safety instruction is emphasized.
 Participants will practice a variety of different strokes to refine their ability to maneuver the boats.
 The course will include continued practice of self rescue and group rescue methods.
 The group will explore different bodies of water in the Catskills including the Hudson River (as conditions allow).
 Students will spend time in more advanced boats and learn how to adapt their skills to different crafts in a variety of conditions.